dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.53/_index.md

 ## CACTWO-6146 (Important)

-**3M is opening another instance when opening a dashboard drilldown**
+**Solventum is opening another instance when opening a dashboard drilldown**

-If a user opens a dashboard drilldown, another window with 3M is opened.
+If a user opens a dashboard drilldown, another window with Solventum is opened.
-This has been corrected so that there is only ever one 3M open.
+This has been corrected so that there is only ever one Solventum open.

-> [!info] 3M Web Component Users Only
+> [!info] Solventum Web Component Users Only
-This fix is only applicable for 3M Web Component users.
+This fix is only applicable for Solventum Web Component users.

 ## CACTWO-6147 (Enhancement)